paulanunes85/GitHub-Copilot-Hands-On-pt-br/README.md

 - Click the `Codespaces` tab.
 - Click `Create codespace on main` to create the codespace.

-**This will run for several minutes while it gets everything ready.**
+**This will run for a minute or two while it gets everything ready.**

 - After the codespace has been initialized there will be a terminal present.